Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Law of the CLE conformal radius

 provided the measure $\mu^\alpha_k$ is defined (and $\Psi([(D,k)])=0$ otherwise, say).
 It is not hard to check that $\Psi$ is well-defined (i.e., does not depend on the representative $(D,k)$ of its equivalence class) by using the definition of a regular $\gamma$-LQG surface (Definition \ref{def:lqg-surface}) and how $\mu^\alpha_k$ transforms under the application of a conformal map (see \eqref{eq:meas-inv}).

-Let $(\D,h)$ be an embedding of a $\gamma$-LQG disk with boundary length $1$ into the unit disk $\D$ which is independent of $\Gamma$.
+Let $(\D,h)$ be an embedding of a $\gamma$-LQG disk with boundary length $1$ into the unit disk $\D$ which is independent of $\Gamma$, i.e., $h$ and $\Gamma$ are independent.
 Then

-where the finiteness is a consequence of the definition of $h$ as a $\gamma$-LQG disk and Proposition \ref{prop:resample-lcft-point} with $f=1$ (note that $\alpha>\gamma/2$ so that the Liouville partition functions appearing in the proposition are finite, see Remark \ref{rmk:seiberg}).
+where the finiteness is a consequence of the definition of $h$ as a $\gamma$-LQG disk and the second part of Proposition \ref{prop:resample-lcft-point} with $f=1$ and $\Lambda=0$ (note that $\alpha>\gamma/2$ so that the Liouville partition functions appearing on both sides of the second equation in the proposition are finite, see Remark \ref{rmk:seiberg}).
 Moreover, $[(\D,h+2/\gamma\cdot \log \ell)]$ is a regular $\gamma$-LQG disk with boundary length $\ell$ by Definition \ref{def:normal-unit-disk} and

-For any $z\in \D$, let $\eta_z$ be the loop around $0$ (if no such loop exists, which is a probability zero event for any fixed $z$, we take $\eta_z$ to be the curve tracing $\partial \D$, say).
+For any $z\in \D$, let $\eta_z$ be the loop around $z$ (if no such loop exists, which is a probability zero event for any fixed $z$, we take $\eta_z$ to be the curve tracing $\partial \D$, say).
 Recalling that $c=\E(R(0,\eta_0^o)^{\alpha(Q_\alpha - Q_\gamma)})\in (0,\infty]$ and using conformal invariance of CLE, we get